Check out the NWN:EE Multiplayer Resource page for links to a wide variety of community products and places to go.

-The NWC Discord serves as the community chat hub - many thanks to Ranan for originally setting it up and welcoming integration with the new Neverwinter Connections site.
-Anyone can use the channel for real-time communications in game, for organizing group play, and for connecting with others across the Neverwinter Nights community.
+The NWC Discord serves as a community chat hub - many thanks to Ranan for originally setting it up and welcoming integration with the new Neverwinter Connections site.
+Anyone can use the channel for real-time communications in game (for those who prefer that to text chat), for organizing group play, and for connecting with others across the Neverwinter Nights community.

 **Click this link for a Discord channel invite**

 The NWC Forums are open for business, including:

 - Persistent World Announcements, for PW-related information and activities.